bitjudo/bitjudo.github.io/source/_posts/2014-03-11-docker-scripts.markdown

 [ -n "$1" ] && docker inspect $1 | jq -r ".[0] | .NetworkSettings | .Ports | .[\"$2\"] | .[0] | .HostPort"
 {% endcodeblock %}

-The great news is that with `jq`, you can create simple one liners for just about anything with the `docker inspect` command.
-Just alter the `jq` syntax.
+The great news is that with `jq`, you can create simple one liners for just about anything with the `docker inspect` command and drop them in `/usr/loca/bin` and make your administrative life a little easier.
+I'm sure there are more useful ones, but those are the top 3 that David and I use that make things more simple.